soundpress/RulesOfNYC/docs/c19/index.rst

-(5) A Driver must cooperate with all dispatchers at public transportation terminals and at authorized group-ride Taxicab lines
+(5) A Driver must cooperate with all dispatchers at public transportation terminals.